Twenty-five start-up companies have emerged from the SUTD-MIT IDC. Some of these companies are described below.

-EdgeBotix was spun out of IDC-supported research projects at SUTD, and will partner with 3D printing companies, design software companies as well as institutions to provide a complete, versatile educational robotics solution.
+EdgeBotix was spun out of IDC-supported research projects at SUTD, and partnered with 3D printing companies, design software companies as well as institutions to provide a complete, versatile educational robotics solution.
 This ranges from fully assembled robots to various robot kits, all of which will be completely supported with content libraries and educational material.
 The current directors of EdgeBotix are Harsh Bhatt and Abhishek Gupta.
 The board of directors include Prof. Erik Wilhelm and Prof. Shaohui Foong.

 Halogram Asia Pte Ltd

 The SUTD Multi-Rotor Society (MRS) is a unique ‘organization’ in SUTD.
 It is a registered 5th row student club that promotes aviation and design and fabrication of customized aerial crafts.
 They also represent SUTD in various competitions.
 It engages in research and development through IDC and UROP where unconventional aerial crafts are designed and tested.
 Some of these crafts include variable pitch multi-rotor crafts that can fly upside down, a nature-inspired single-rotor aerial craft (Monocopter) and more recently a ruggedized craft that is capable of maritime and aerial operations.
 In addition due to the expertise accumulated from aerial craft flying and development, the SUTD MRS also engages in aerial videography and photography, which is a highly specialized and technical area.
 SUTD MRS has a long list of both SUTD and external engagements for aerial filming services.
 This includes various SUTD events to ad hoc requests by various external parties.
 Because of such interest, a group of highly passionate students have registered a company in Singapore “HALOGRAM ASIA PTE LTD” (Application N411976R) http://www.halogram.asia/ & https://www.facebook.com/halogramfilms which allows them to better engage external entities for specialized UAV services such as UAV familiarization and training sessions.

 Ring Theory, LLC

 Ring Theory was formed as an LLC (Delaware) in Dec 2013 and as a private limited (Singapore) in Feb 2014.
-Representing a SUTD student based effort, with mentoring from a MIT IDC RA graduate student, the group concluded a successful crowd funding campaign (March 2014).
-The company has since been working on the following:
+Representing a SUTD student based effort, with mentoring from a MIT IDC RA graduate student, the group concluded a successful crowd funding campaign, the company worked on the following:

 - Developing a 2nd generation NFC wearable device (not launched yet)